 Looking for information on Paying or Disputing a Parking Ticket?

 While all parking laws are important, they are not all posted.
 Know the rules and be ticket free!

 Review a quick reference parking guide of common non-posted parking laws (PDF).
 You can print this out and keep it in your glove box!

 Residential streets are swept once a month from April through November.
 Because we can't sweep under parked cars, there's a parking ban on sweeping day for the side of the block being swept.
 If your car is parked on the side of the street being swept on parking day, it will be ticketed and may be relocated.

 Know your neighborhood's sweeping schedule: Check the signs on your block to see the schedule for your street; sweeping days may be different for each side of the street, and not every block has restrictions.
 Once you know your schedule, you can sign up for email and text reminders through Pocketgov.

-Residential streets in Denver are only swept once per month where posted (not every block has restrictions), and residents are advised to pay attention to the red and white signs posted on their block for street sweeping parking restrictions so Public Works can provide the best street sweeping service possible.
-Be sure to move your vehicle according to the signs on your block to avoid a $50.00 parking citation.
+Between April and November, residential streets in Denver are swept once per month where posted (not every block has restrictions), and residents are advised to pay attention to the red and white signs posted on their block for street sweeping parking restrictions so Public Works can provide the best street sweeping service possible.

 Want a reminder about your street sweeping day?